Skip to main content

 curl https://cloudaware-0000.cloudforce.com/services/data/v20.0/query/?q=SELECT+CA10__privateIpAddress__c%2C+CA10__associationPublicIp__c+from+CA10__CaAwsNetworkInterface__c -H 'Authorization: Bearer 00D1U00000130CD/!AQwAQN7gCP78KDezrjUpFMsEIOTsTEItsL53UkLa5ZvrU6bENuT2Jj5oSWzKGD4IopBsrX0p1pv0wRczXK.'

-2. Use single quotes around -H value
+Use single quotes around the -H value.

-More information about other API calls is available in Salesforce documentation on Working with Records and Working with Searches and Queries.
+For more information, see Salesforce documentation on Working with Records and Working with Searches and Queries.

-Loading Custom Data To CMDB Using CLI
+Load Custom Data to CMDB Using CLI

 instanceID